What is a Similarity Report?

 And then under the drop down menu beside ‘Generate Similarity Reports for submissions’ choose either:

-· On due date, if you only want students to see their report after the hand-in deadline for reference.
+If you only want students to see their report after the hand-in deadline, for reference (note: with this setting students can still resubmit up until the due date).

 How to open the Similarity Report

-1. Go into a Blackboard course area for the assignment.
+1. Go into a Blackboard content area for the assignment, usually Assessment.

 In the Assignment Inbox a percentage score (with colour indicator) for each of the students’ work is shown under the Similarity column.
 This is the total amount of text that has been matched to other sources in an assignment.